 The course consists of two 1.5-hour lectures per week.
 Class sessions will include a mixture of: 1) lectures covering general theoretical topics in avian biology and practical skills related to avian research, and 2) labbased activity sessions in which students will examine study skins and specimens that illustrate points from the lectures.
 Lab sessions will be held in the Biology lab (A2805).

 COURSE PREREQUISITES AND/OR CO-REQUISITES:

-For students taking the course as BIOL 225: Successful completion of BIOL 101 and 102, or equivalent, or permission of the instructor.
+Successful completion of BIOL 101 and 102, or equivalent, or permission of the instructor.